 All Florida drivers 80 years of age or older are required to pass a vision test when obtaining or renewing a driver license.
-A vision test is required using the following steps:
+The test may be taken at a Florida driver license office at no additional charge.
+Should you elect to have your vision tested at a driver license office, please schedule an appointment.
+Your other option is to have a doctor licensed to practice in Florida administer the vision test.

 If your license is revoked as a result of poor vision but improves after treatment, you may apply to get your driver license restored by having your eye specialist complete an updated eye exam report.
 Take this completed report to your local driver license or tax collector office where you may be re-licensed if your vision meets the minimum requirements.
 If your license has been taken away for Inadequate Field of Vision, you must mail an updated eye exam report along with charted visual fields to the DHSMV.

 To find out how to get any of these vision forms, please visit the DHSMV website.